MahdiBaghbani/containers/docs/concepts/build-system.md

 ### Build Phases

-Disk usage snapshots are captured at three phases:
+Disk usage snapshots are captured at four phases:

 1. **pre** - At the start of the build pipeline (after flag parsing, before builds)
 2. **after-deps** - After dependency validation and graph setup, before main service build
+3. **after-version** - After each individual version build completes (for multi-version builds)
-3. **post-build** - After all builds complete
+4. **post-build** - After all builds complete

+The `after-version` phase is particularly useful for multi-version builds (e.g., `cernbox-web` with `testing`, `master`, `v1.0.0`) to identify which specific version exhausts disk space.

 **Note:** In CI, dependency images are loaded via `ci-load-dep-tarballs.nu` before `build.nu` runs.
 The `pre` and `after-deps` phases occur after cache restoration.